36 Hours in Roseburg, Oregon –

 If you only have 36 hours, you’ll want to go wine tasting!
 There are 30 wine tasting rooms and eight local breweries.
 Try Abacela Winery.
 Their wine is award winning, but even if everyone in your party doesn’t drink, the walk through the vineyards to the gazebo on a hill is great exercise and provides a wonderful place for respite and views.
 If you take a bottle of wine and some glasses with you, it’s even better.

 Make sure to leave enough time for the Wildlife Safari in Winston.
-The Safari is known for it’s known for its cheetah breeding program and fun experiences, like having an elephant paint a picture for you.
+The Safari is known for its cheetah breeding program and fun experiences, like having an elephant paint a picture for you.

 Best Waterfalls in Roseburg or Near Roseburg